HGmin1159/HGmin1159.github.io/_posts/2021-10-06-secondorder3.md

-Notice that the perturbed KKT condition is a modified version of original KKT condition that complementary slackness conditions are lessened.
+Notice that the perturbed KKT condition is a modified version of the original KKT condition that complementary slackness conditions are lessened.